oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 ├── makefile.python
 ├── scripts
 |   └──
-└── src
+└── images
     ├── consumer
     ├── producer
     └── web
 ```

-- The `infrastructure` folder contains the `terraform` scripts to provision the credentials required to develop and deploy
+- The `terraform` folder contains the terraform scripts to provision the credentials required to develop and deploy

     This includes:
     - an OCI user with credentials to push Docker images to a tenancy-wide OCI private registry
     - an OCI user with private key and API key to interact with an OKE cluster
     - Since the project makes use of the Streaming service, it includes a user with credentials specific to this service.

-    The terraform takes an existing OKE cluster OCID and creates the users and credentials, as well as the `Secrets` in the `default` namespace.
-Note that to make use of these credentials in other namespaces, the secrets need to be copied to the desired namespace.
+    The terraform takes an existing OKE cluster OCID and creates the users and credentials, as well as `Secrets` in the base kubernetes manifests.

 - The `k8s` folder contains the kubernetes manifests to deploy the project.
-It is using `kustomize` with overlays for 3 environments: `development`, `staging` and `production`.
+It is using `kustomize` with overlays to templatize for 3 environments: `development`, `staging` and `production`.

 - The `scripts` folder contains scripts used for setup and for CI

-- The `src` folder contains the source code for each service.
-In our example, that includes 3 services `consumer`, `producer` and `web`.
+- The `image` folder contains the demo application Docker source code for each service.
+In our example, that includes 3 services `consumer`, `producer` and `web`, as well as a database config initContainer `db-config`.

-    Each service folder is built into a Docker image, and includes a `makefile` with tasks for this purpose.

 ## Tooling

-The keys functions are integrated into `makefile`s.
+The keys functions are integrated into a `makefile` that wraps many commands for ease of use.

 ### Application-wide makefile